david-a-wheeler/make-booster/README.md

 extract its value of INPUTS, and include that information in the dependency system.

-### Tools
+### Scanning tools

-By default this uses `pylint` to check Python program source code, `shellcheck` to check shell source code, and
+By default this uses `pylint` to scan Python program source code and `shellcheck` to scan shell source code.
+Set `PYTHON_SCANNER` and `SHELL_SCANNER` if you want to use different ones.

+You can run `make scan` to scan all (changed) source code.
+You can force scanning on all changes by setting `REQUIRE_SCANS` to a non-empty value (e.g., `true`).

+### Test tools

-`pytest` to run Python tests.
+By default this uses `pytest` to run Python tests.
+Set `PYTHON_TESTER` to use a different one.

+If you use pytest, you can include tests in your Python program by simply naming functions as `test_WHATEVER`.
+See the pytest documentation for more information.

-You can configure all of them.
+You can run `make test` to test all code.

-## Test suite
+## Make-booster self-test suite

 This package comes with a test suite inside the `tests/` subdirectory.
 See `tests/test-setup.md` for instructions